Arjun-G-Ravi/Non-AI-Notes/02_Data Structure and Algorithms/Algorithms/00_Basics of algorithms/_Algorithm and Complexity.md

 ![Alt text](image.png)

-Among these, the big O is the most important as it lets us know the upper bound or worst performance an algorithm can perform.
+Among these, the `big O is the most important as it lets us know the upper bound or worst performance an algorithm can perform`.

 ## Random Access Machine (RAM)
 Whenever we think of algorithm analysis, we intend to run the algorithm on a RAM(random-access machine).
 It is a simple theoretical machine where each process is executed sequentially.
 It only have basic instructions that a normal computer would have: